justasunil/Statistical-Machine-Learning-Apply-on-MNIST-Dataset/README.md

  [MNIST](http://yann.lecun.com/exdb/mnist/)

  # DIMENSIONALITY REDUCTION
- Perfrom These task and compare with Report.pdf.
+ Perfrom These task using [code.py](https://github.com/sunil-17112/Standard-method-apply-on-MNIST-data/blob/master/code.py) and compare with Report.pdf.

  a.
 Compute the global mean and covariance of the data.